9aia/thal/CONTRIBUTING.md

 ### Creating a Collaborative Coding Session

 > [!IMPORTANT]
-> Make sure you have prepared the full environment locally (see [Preparing the Full Environment Locally](#preparing-the-full-environment-locally)) and the network for hosting a codeshare (see [Preparing the Network for Hosting a Codeshare](#preparing-the-network-for-hosting-a-codeshare)).
+> Make sure you have prepared the full environment locally (see [Preparing the Full Environment Locally](#preparing-the-full-environment-locally)) and the network for hosting a collaborative coding session (see [Preparing the Network for Hosting a Collaborative Coding Session](#preparing-the-network-for-hosting-a-collaborative-coding-session)).

 > [!WARNING]
-> You may have to install the Vscode extensions manually inside the codeshare container.
+> You may have to install the Vscode extensions manually inside the Delphis container.

+A collaborative coding session is started automatically when you launch the infrastructure using `pnpm run up:cs` instead of the usual `pnpm run up`.

-// TODO: add more information about how to create a codeshare session
+// TODO: add more information about how to create a collaborative coding session

 ### Preparing the Network

 > [!TIP]
-> If you are not working on a codeshare, you can skip this section.
+> If you are not working on a collaborative coding session, you can skip this section.

 #### Preparing the Network for Hosting a Collaborative Coding Session

-// TODO: add more information about the codeshare networking
+// TODO: add more information about the collaborative coding session networking

 #### Preparing the Network for Joining a Collaborative Coding Session

 > [!IMPORTANT]
 > Make sure you have set up the network properly.
-We recommend using [Tailscale](https://tailscale.com/) to connect to the codeshare session.
+We recommend using [Tailscale](https://tailscale.com/) to connect to the collaborative coding session.

 > [!IMPORTANT]
 > Make sure you have configured `/etc/hosts` to point `dev.thal.9aia.com` to the host machine's IP address.

-// TODO: add more information about the codeshare networking
+// TODO: add more information about the collaborative coding session networking

 > [!IMPORTANT]
-> Remember to set `dev.thal.9aia.com:3000` as a secure origin in `chrome://flags/#unsafely-treat-insecure-origin-as-secure` when joining the codeshare.
+> Remember to set `dev.thal.9aia.com:3000` as a secure origin in `chrome://flags/#unsafely-treat-insecure-origin-as-secure` when joining the collaborative coding session.
 Without this, you will not be able to authenticate to the application.

 ## Contributing